numfocus/gsoc/2016/ideas-list-swc.md

 ### Mentoring process

-You'll meet with mentor every week on Skype/Hangouts.
-He'll review all your changes, and suggest project design.
+You'll meet with your mentor(s) every week on Skype/Hangouts.
+They'll review all your changes, and suggest project design.

 Weekly or biweekly you'll have to provide a blog post with updates on your